 We are only human; it happens.
 We just have to get over, work through it, learn from it and move on.
 But, did you know that we are all (well, most of us) probably making some mistakes we don’t even know we are making in terms of storage?
 That’s right, many of us keep things in places that are all wrong – and I’m not just talking abou the great debate as to whether or not tomatoes are better in the fridge or on the counter.
 I’m talking about things you may not have considered storing elsewhere seeing as how your own storage methods are foolproof.
 Well, they’re not; so it’s time to learn what you’re doing wrong and fix it.
-I think you will appreciate knowing the right way to do a few of these things, to be quite honest.
+One thing you can do is invest in heavy duty plastic storage tubs which are very versatile and can be used to store and organize a wide variety of items.
+Furthermore, I think you will appreciate knowing the right way to do a few of these things, to be quite honest.

 We have friends with a wine shelf that they don’t use.
 It drives me nuts as I know that you cannot store wine standing upright for very long.
 It allows the cork time to dry out, which allows the wine to become filled with air.
 When air gets into the wine, it goes bad.
 This means it’s time to put that wine cork back into the bottle as tight as can be and stick it back on its side so that the vino stays good.
 I know you will thank me for this one.